gortonator/bsds-6650/assignments-2022/Assignment-2.md

 Implement two plain old Java programs to pull messages off the queue.
 Each needs to consume every published message, and store it in a data structure that is designed to support two different access patterns, namely:

-1. Given a user id, return the number of likes and dislikes for the user
+1. Given a user id, return the number of likes and dislikes this user has swiped

-2. Given a user id, return a list of 100 users maximum who the user has matched with
+2. Given a user id, return a list of 100 users maximum who the user has swiped right on.
+These are potential matches.

 Your aim is to consume messages, ideally, as quickly as they are produced, as ths will give best throughput on RMQ.
 This means your consumer will need to be multithreaded and your data structures thread safe.